liquidiqq/iconkit/README.md

 ### Single icon sizing

-Simply use the native `class` prop to assign per icon size, this will only change the current icon's size and not affect other icons, good for one-offs:
+Simply use the native `class` prop to assign a custom size to an icon, this will only change the current icon's size and not affect other icons, good for one-offs, e.g. hero section logo, card header logo, etc:

 ```html
 <Icon name="fire" class="h-8 w-8" />